 - Working with Children’s Check (WWC) if required- $11

-Classes are delivered over two and a half days per week for one semester when you study full-time.
+Classes are delivered over four days per week for one semester when you study full-time.

 As well as the in-class component, approximately three to five hours of additional study each week outside of class hours, is recommended, including private study, assignment preparation, and research.